By: Marilyn L. Davis

 - Manipulative behaviors and tried to rule the actions of others.

 - Family and friends that we stole from to facilitate our use

 If those descriptors of chaotic behaviors sound like your life in your use, then maybe it is time to let go of the reins of power.
 Step down from the throne and let others decide what is in your best interest.
 Click To Tweet

-Treatment providers, sponsors/accountability partners, courts, and governing agencies, and other people in recovery give you directions to change and improve the circumstances of your life.
+Treatment providers, sponsors/accountability partners, courts, governing agencies, and other people in recovery give you directions to change and improve your life circumstances.

 - They may tell you what educators in recovery find helpful.

 - Often they will tell you about their life examples that correspond to your situation.

 - They may quote a reference from recovery-oriented workbooks.

 - They will give you assignments designed to help you become introspective and look at your shortcomings, strengths, or limitations.

 You have nothing to lose by following the directions.